Estimated reading time: 5 minutes

 We’re always banging on about healthy soil being the foundation of your entire food growing system.
-It’s one of the main things you should always be working to build and improve.
+It’s one of the main things you should always be aiming to improve.

 So it won’t surprise you to hear that some (but not all) causes of yellow leaves can be fixed by improving the soil.